bmcphail05/jobtalk/draft.md

 # Background
 ## Introduction

-Hi everyone, thanks so much for having me.
-I'm really excited to be here and to share some of my research with you.
+Hi everyone, thanks so much for being here.
+I'm really excited to share some of my research with you.
 Today, I'll be speaking about the impact of the religious environment on population health in China.
-In particular, I'll be examining how the religious make-up of local areas impacts health outcomes among the older Chinese adults that live in them.
-Using geographic data of religious sites and national health and retirement survey of older adults, I will show that the presence of different religious groups in local areas has important health implications not only for people who are religious but also for people who are not.
+In particular, I'll be examining how the religious make-up of local areas impacts health outcomes among older Chinese adults.
+Using geographic data of religious sites and a national health and retirement survey of older adults, I will show that the presence of different religious groups in local areas has important health implications not only for people who are religious but also for people who are not.
 And from these findings, I argue that the religious environments in which people live not only matter for their individual health but also contribute to the geographic health disparities in mainland China.

-Geographic health disparities, then exacerbated by aging of the population...

 Over the past 40 years, China's economic development has been incredible.
 And although the health of many Chinese citizens has improved greatly, there are also widening health inequalities in China today.
 Much of this health disparity is observed between socioeconomic groups, but a lot of it is geographic.
 Rates of disease and mortality are not evenly distributed across China which you can see on this map.
-The health gap between urban and rural areas and across regions, are a serious problem in China [@fang2010; @liu2019].
+The health gap between urban and rural areas and across regions, is a serious problem in China [@fang2010; @liu2019].

 And this problem is only going to be exacerbated by the rapid aging of the Chinese population.
 Because China's one-child policy, which between 1979 and 2015, limited urban families to having only one child, the growth of the Chinese population has slowed.
 As younger generations had fewer children than older generations.
 A consequence is that, as time passes, more and more of China's population will be in older age groups.
 By the year 2050, the number of people aged 60 or older is projected to more than double—to increase from about 16 percent to about 35 percent of the total population [@unitednations2017, p.
 28].
 So on this graph, notice how more of the population shifts into the darker green bars which represent age categories above age 60.

 Now, this population shift will also come with an increase in chronic health problems, specifically ones that disproportionately burden older adults [@chatterji2008; @fang2015].
 And in this way, the present health inequalities will continue to widen.

-Of course research has shown that area differences in economic development, health insurance systems, and health care resources are some of the major causes of these health disparities [@fang2010; @liu2019], but there is still a lot we don't know about how the environments that people live in affect their health.
+Of course research on China  has shown that area differences in economic development, health insurance systems, and health care resources are some of the major causes of these health disparities [@fang2010; @liu2019], but there is still a lot we don't know about how the environments that people live in affect their health.
 Understanding factors —both individual-level factors and community-level factors— that are associated with *who* gets sick and *where*  can help reduce these disparities in health, they can help identify opportunities for disease prevention, and can they can help determine where more healthcare resources need to be distributed.

 We now know that the places where people live, work, and play matter more for their health than their genes and biology, but studies examining the effects of place on health have neglected a key aspect of local geographic areas and communities: the religious environment.
 Sociology’s classical tradition understood religion as a profoundly social phenomenon (Durkheim 2005; Weber 2013), but most health research today has predominantly reduced religion to an individual-level attribute.
 Only a few scholars have studied how the religious environment affects population health and mortality in the U.S. (Blanchard et al. 2008; Garcia, Bartkowski, and Xu 2017; Stroope and Baker 2018), and we know very little about how this plays out in other social, political, and cultural contexts.